Scottish Berry Trifle.

 - Next, beat the eggs yolks until they are thickened and pale.

-- Slowly pour half the hot mix onto the bowl of beaten eggs, whisking continually.
+- Slowly pour half the hot mix into the bowl of beaten eggs, whisking continually.

 - Take the pan off the heat.